pltod/lab-mongodb/README.md

 > all of the db folder, db name, collection name have default values

-* have an easy entry point of start writing queries against the data
+* have an easy entry point to start writing queries against the db

 # How To Use The Tools